Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best forms: silymarin standardized to 70-80%, silybin phytosome (Siliphos) for improved bioavailability

-Take 420-600mg of silymarin daily, divided into 2-3 doses with meals.
-Most standardized extracts contain 70-80% silymarin, so a typical 175mg silymarin capsule requires 2-3 capsules per day to reach the clinical range.
-If using a phytosome form (Siliphos), the effective dose is lower - typically 160-480mg silybin phytosome per day - because bioavailability is substantially higher.
-Taking with food may improve tolerability but silymarin absorption is generally poor regardless.
-Duration in clinical trials was typically 3-6 months.
-If you are taking it for elevated liver enzymes, recheck your labs after 8-12 weeks to see if there is any response.
+Aim for 420-600mg of silymarin a day, split into 2-3 doses with meals.
+The number that matters is the silymarin content, not the headline weight on the front of the bottle.
+Most standardized extracts are 70-80% silymarin, so a typical 175mg silymarin capsule means 2-3 capsules a day to land in the clinical range.
+If you go with a phytosome form (Siliphos), you can take less - usually 160-480mg of silybin phytosome a day - because more of it actually gets absorbed.
+Taking it with food may sit easier on your stomach, though absorption stays modest either way.
+Trials ran for about 3-6 months, so this is not a take-it-for-a-few-days thing.
+If you started it for elevated liver enzymes, recheck your labs after 8-12 weeks to see whether the numbers actually moved.

 Who Should Take Milk Thistle (Silymarin)?